openjdk/guide/src/guide/cloning-the-jdk.md

     $ git clone https://github.com/openjdk/jdk.git

 `openjdk/jdk` is the mainline JDK development repository where the next major release of the JDK is being developed.
-Other projects have their own repositories on GitHub.
+Other [Projects](https://openjdk.org/bylaws#project) have their own repositories on [GitHub](https://github.com/openjdk).

 ::: {.note}
 Note that source may be available from other locations, for example `src.zip` from a full JDK distribution.
-However, OpenJDK contributions must use source from the appropriate OpenJDK GitHub repository since other source distributions may contain older code or code which differs due to licensing.
-Consult the Project's documentation or [mailing list] to determine the appropriate repository, development conventions, and helpful tools.
+However, OpenJDK contributions must use source from the appropriate [OpenJDK GitHub repository](https://github.com/openjdk) since other source distributions may contain older code or code which differs due to licensing.
+Consult the Project's documentation or [mailing lists] to determine the appropriate repository, development conventions, and helpful tools.
 :::

-If you intend to contribute patches, you should first *fork* the repository on GitHub and clone your own *personal fork* as shown below.
-To fork a project on GitHub, go to the GitHub project page and click the 'Fork' button in the upper right corner, then follow the on screen instructions.
+If you intend to contribute patches, you should first *fork* the repository on [GitHub](https://github.com) and clone your own *personal fork* as shown below.
+To fork a [Project](https://openjdk.org/bylaws#project) on [GitHub](https://github.com), go to the GitHub Project page and click the 'Fork' button in the upper right corner, then follow the on screen instructions.

 This is the typical development model: